Home

 (1867-1927)

-Howard O. Wydman was born in 1867, most likely in Cincinnati, Hamilton County, OH, the son of Rev. William H. and Lucy Ellen (Minor) Wydman.
-He was born at a time when his father was studying for the Methodist ministry in Cincinnati.
+Howard O. Wydman was born on Nov.
+28, 1867, most likely in Cincinnati, Hamilton County, OH, the son of Rev. William H. and Lucy Ellen (Minor) Wydman.
+He came into the world at a time when his father was studying for the Methodist ministry in Cincinnati.

 As a boy, Howard likely moved frequently as his father accepted a pastoral position in Indiana and then received new church assignments every few years.

 He is known to have graduated from the Hope Normal School in Hope, Bartholomew County, IN, and from DePauw University in Greencastle, IN.
-He was not married.
+Howard is believed to have been enrolled at the "Methodist Univesity" in 1890 at the time of his father's death in Indianapolis in 1890.

 In 1917, Howard resided in Buffalo, NY, and his widowed mother often came to live for long periods in his home.

 Circa 1927, when he was age 60, Howard resided in Wheeling, Ohio County, WV.
 He was employed there as a telegrapher.
 How or why he moved from Buffalo is a mystery.
-A bird's eye view of Wheeling's busy Market Square is seen at left.
+A bird's eye view of Wheeling's busy Market Square is seen here.

-In late March 1927, not recovering, he was moved to the Robert Packer Hospital at Sayre, PA, where he died on April 13, 1927.
+In late March 1927, clearly not recovering, he was moved to the Robert Packer Hospital, located across the state line at Sayre, PA, where he underwent surgery.
+It was hopeless, and he died on April 13, 1927.

 Robert Packer Memorial Hospital, Sayre, PA